ranipriya123/javascript7.1/README.md

   6. string:- string is a type of data type that can hold some character like name or words
   7. symbol:- in symbol we will get whole symbol as well as the value we get for the data type.

+  conditional statement injavascript :-

+  -  conditional statement are use to impliment some condition in code
+  - there are 3 type of condition statement in javascript
+  1. if condition
+   - if condition is true then statement is executed -syntax:- if(condition) {
+    statement
+   }

+  2. if-else condition

+  - if the condition is true then if block is executed otherwise its terminated to else condition
+  - syntax :-
+   if(condition){
+    statement
+   }else{
+    statement
+   }

+  3. else-if condition:-

+  -

+  -syntax:-
+  if(condition){
+    statement
+  }else if (condition){
+    statement
+  }else if(condition){
+    statement
+  }else{}